syamsulalam/GoldenWinKonsulindo.com/tasks.md

   - [x] Thoroughly test and refine the layout on various screen sizes (mobile, tablet, desktop).
   - [x] Add subtle animations or transitions for a more polished user experience.
   - [x] Ensure all accessibility best practices are followed.
+  - [x] Update Navbar text color to change on scroll.
+  - [x] Update contact info in Contact section and Footer.